SnakeyEye497/SnakeyEye497/README.md

 I'm a passionate Python developer with a growing interest in cloud technologies and machine learning.
 I enjoy solving complex problems and automating workflows through efficient code.
 Currently exploring the intersection of ML models deployment in cloud environments and streamlining development pipelines.

-- 🔭 I'm currently working on ML model deployment projects
+- I'm currently working on ML model deployment projects
-- 🌱 I'm currently learning AWS, Azure, and DevOps practices
+- I'm currently learning AWS, Azure, and DevOps practices
-- 👯 I'm looking to collaborate on Python projects, especially in ML/Cloud domains
-- 💬 Ask me about Python, machine learning workflows, cloud deployment

 ## 🌐 Connect with me
 <p align="left">